The Public Competition Enforcement Review: Taiwan

 6 Any other form of mutual understanding means a meeting of minds other than a contract or agreement, regardless of whether it is legally binding, which would in effect lead to joint actions.
 A resolution of an association's general meeting of members or board meeting of directors or supervisors to restrict the activities of its member enterprises will also be deemed a horizontal concerted action.

-11 Stephen Wu, Yvonne Hsieh and Wei-Han Wu, 'Leniency programme in Taiwan: The impact of a 'whistle-blower' system in Eastern culture', Competition & Antitrust Review (2013).
+11 Stephen Wu, Yvonne Hsieh and Wei-Han Wu, 'Leniency programme in Taiwan: The impact of a “whistle-blower” system in Eastern culture', Competition and Antitrust Review (2013).

-12 This fine formula can also be applied to serious violations of the monopoly regulations.
+12 This fines formula can also be applied to serious violations of the monopoly regulations.

 13 In defining the relevant market, both the relevant products or services and the geographical markets will be taken into consideration.